viihna-lehraine/ShoutShack/README.md

     * At every stage of development and maintenance, a strong focus is to be placed on the application's security.
 Argon2id has been chosen for all hashing functionality with the application of user salts and a pepper which will be rotated on a regular basis, which will help encrypt user passwords at rest inside the database.

-    I still plan to encrypt more data stored on the database at rest while keeping their encryption keys stored offline.
-More
+    * I plan to encrypt more data stored on the database at rest while keeping encryption keys stored offline in a secure manner.

 <br>